oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 In the `spring-boot-gateway-webflux` directory, there are three projects:

-* **discovery-service**: a Netflix Eureka server, used for service discovery.
+* **discovery-service**: a Netflix Eureka server used for service discovery.
 * **car-service**: a simple Car Service that uses Spring Data REST to serve up a REST API of cars.
-* **api-gateway**: an API gateway that has a `/cool-cars` endpoint that talks to the `car-service` and filters out cars that aren't cool (in my opinion, of course).
+* **api-gateway**: an API gateway with a `/cool-cars` endpoint that talks to the car service and filters out cars that aren't cool (in my opinion, of course).

 ### Run a Secure Spring Boot Microservice Architecture

-To run the example, you'll need to [install the Auth0 CLI](https://github.com/auth0/auth0-cli#installation) and create an Auth0 account.
+To run the example, you must [install the Auth0 CLI](https://github.com/auth0/auth0-cli#installation) and create an Auth0 account.
 If you don't have an Auth0 account, [sign up for free](https://auth0.com/signup).
 I recommend using [SDKMAN!](https://sdkman.io) to install Java 17+.

 First, start the discovery service: